MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-the-jdbc-driver.md

 `-Djava.library.path=C:\Microsoft JDBC Driver <version> for SQL Server\sqljdbc_<version>\enu\auth\x86`

 ### Using Java Key Store Provider
-The JDBC driver comes with a built in keystore provider implementation for the Java Key Store.
-The driver automatically instantiates and registers the provider for Java Key Store if the **keyStoreAuthentication** connection string property is present in the connection string and is set to "JavaKeyStorePassword" (see more details below).
+The JDBC driver comes with a built-in keystore provider implementation for the Java Key Store.
+If the **keyStoreAuthentication** connection string property is present in the connection string and is set to "JavaKeyStorePassword", the driver automatically instantiates and registers the provider for Java Key Store.
 The name of the Java Key Store provider is MSSQL_JAVA_KEYSTORE.
 This name can also be queried by using the SQLServerColumnEncryptionJavaKeyStoreProvider.getName() API.

 Three new connection string keywords are introduced to allow a client application to specify the credentials the driver needs to authenticate to the Java Key Store.
 The driver initializes the provider based on the values of the following three properties of the connection string.

 **keyStoreAuthentication:** Identifies the Java Key Store to use.
 With Microsoft JDBC Driver 6.0 and higher for SQL Server, you can authenticate to the Java Key Store only through this property.
 For the Java Key Store, the value for this property must be "JavaKeyStorePassword".

 **keyStoreLocation:** The path to the Java Key Store file that stores the column master key.
-Note that the path includes the keystore filename.
+The path includes the keystore filename.

 **keyStoreSecret:** The secret/password to use for the keystore as well as for the key.
 Note that for using the Java Key Store the keystore and the key password must be the same.